Binary-Song/cpp-def-paster/README.md

 A simple tool to help you generate c++ definitions.

-## Usage
+## Quick Start

-1. Place your text cursor inside a c++ **member function declaration**.
+1. Select or place the cursor inside a function prototype.

-1. Press `ctrl+alt+c` to copy **the definition** for that member function.
+1. Press `ctrl+c`.

+1. If the extension recognizes the syntax (and the editor language is C/C++), the function body will copied.

+1. Otherwise, the `ctrl+c` will just work normally.

 1. You can now press `ctrl+v` to paste it whereever you like.

-You can also use the 'Copy definition' command accessible from the Command Palette.
+## Tips

+- You can use `ctrl+insert` to enforce a normal copy.

-If you want to change the key bindings, go to File - Preferences - Keyboard Shortcuts and search for `cpp-def-paster.copyDefinition`.
+- If you want to change the key binding, go to File - Preferences - Keyboard Shortcuts and search for `cpp-def-paster.copyDefinition`.

 This extension is still in early development; any feedback would be greatly appreciated!

-## Known Issues

-- For nested classes or classes within a namespace, only the innermost class name will be included in the copied definition.